SonyCSLParis/ssl-singer-identity/README.md

 ## Citation <a name="citation"></a>

-If you find this work useful for your research, please cite our paper:
+If you find this work useful for your research, please cite the paper:

 ```
 @inproceedings{torres2023singer,